noureddineFatimi/mini-Compilator-Quran-AR/README.md

 ✔️ Translate verses into French, English, and Tamazight

 # 🛠️ Technologies Used
-Python 3.x
+Python 3.x,
-Regex (for lexical analysis)
+,Regex (for lexical analysis)
 Python data structures (for parsing and translation)

 # 📦 Main Features